technofocus-pte/sapintgrtnppdepth/Lab 4/Lab 4 - Boosting Operational Efficiency in Product Management with SAP Fiori Automation.md

 **Exercise 7: Test the Flow**

-1. From the Main block, right click and select Run from here.
+1. From the Main block, right-click on First Run Subflow and select Run from here.

     ![](./media/image99.png)

 2. Observe the flow that does the following.

-    1. Opens the SAP Fiori URL in a new edge browser.
+    1. Opens the SAP Fiori URL in a new Edge browser.
-    2. Logs into the system providing the username and password.
+    2. Logs into the system, providing the username and password.
     3. Clicks on the Manage Products page.
-    4. Searches for a specific Supplier and gets the list of products of the supplier.
+    4. Search for a specific supplier and get the list of the supplier's products.
-    5. Exports the data to an excel sheet.
+    5. Exports the data to an Excel sheet.
     6. Logs off from the system.
     7. Closes the browser.